 Railroad, Utilities and Energy

-from Burlington Northern Santa Fe, the railroad company, which was
+from Burlington Northern Santa Fe - the railroad company, which

-services and this translates into greater consumer demand for the
+rail services and this translates into greater consumer demand

-The trend is likely to continue in the coming years.
-Revenue
+for the segment.
+The trend is likely to continue in the coming

 Finance & Financial Products